GAumala/QALog/README.md

     }
 ```

-If the app doesn't have the necessary permissions this will show an alert dialog
+If the app doesn't have the necessary permissions the `bind()` method will show
-informing the tester about the problem and then launch App Settings so that they
+an alert dialog informing the tester about the problem and then launch App
-can grant the permission.
+Settings so that they can grant the permission.

 To log information in a particular line of code use the singleton object `QA`: